A perfectly proportioned masterpiece

 Why the ‘Blue’ Mosque?

 It is popularly known as the Blue Mosque because the inside is decorated spectacularly with around 20 thousand blue Iznik tiles.
 The effect is transcendent, and has to be seen to be believed.
+Hop off your Istanbul bus tour at Sultanahmet Square to get a look up close.

 Other interesting facts about Blue Mosque, Istanbul